 Zoloft is the brand name of a drug manufactured by Pfizer, and which contains the active ingredient sertraline.
 Zoloft has been manufactured and sold since 1990 in the United Kingdom as a drug called Lustral and was approved nine years later for sale in the United States.
 By 2005, the drug was generating $2.6 billion in gross sales and was considered a safer alternative to Prozac promising fewer side effects or withdrawal symptoms when discontinuing the drug.

 Unfortunately, like Prozac and other SSRI drugs, Zoloft turned out to be more dangerous for pregnant women than patients were expecting.
 Many babies exposed to Zoloft during development were born with birth defects, which were sometimes fatal or caused permanent harm.
-If you or a loved one was affected by birth injuries, an experienced defective drug lawyer at the Law Offices of Jeffrey S. Glassman can help.The Dangers of Zoloft
+If you or a loved one was affected by birth injuries, an experienced defective drug lawyer at the Jeffrey Glassman Injury Lawyers can help.The Dangers of Zoloft

 Zoloft has been linked to many severe birth injuries in infants including: